Last Updated on July 14, 2021 by Rat Race Running

-He started doing his business from the side until he was able to grow enough influence, and following that allowed him to finally focus on his business full time.
+He started doing his business from the side until he could grow enough influence, which allowed him to focus on his business full time finally.

 He believed that this should be the goal.
 The ultimate escape from the rat race.
 Having more time and independence from the shackles of office works.

 This is the worst reason to resign.
 I can’t give you any details.
 But a colleague once was about to be investigated for doing something against the company policy.

 If proven will cause termination, so he just decided to resign rather than get terminated.